 Information Services and Disabled Users

-This is an overview of how Information Services assists disabled students with their studies, and how we aim to make all our services as accessible as possible for all disabled users.
+This is an overview of how Information Services assists disabled students with their studies, helps disabled staff and how we aim to make all our services as accessible as possible for all disabled users, including members of the general public.

 To arrange individual adjustments such as study rooms and assistance with collecting books etc, students should contact the University’s Student Disability Service as soon as possible.